An Empirical Study of Realized GNN Expressiveness: RPC: A New Evaluation Diagram

-\begin{assumption} $\vd_{i}$ are independent $\mathcal{N}(\vmu, \mSigma)$ random vectors. \end{assumption} The above assumption is based on a more basic assumption that $f(\gG_{i}), ~f(\gH_{i})$ follow Gaussian distributions, which presumes that random reindexing only introduces Gaussian noise to the result.
+\begin{assumption} $\vd_{i}$ are independent $\mathcal{N}(\vmu, \mSigma)$ random vectors. \end{assumption} The above assumption is based on a more basic assumption that $f(\gG_{i}), ~f(\gH_{i})$ follow Gaussian distributions, which presumes that random permutation only introduces Gaussian noise to the result.

-There is no mean difference between the output embeddings of the two graphs if $\vmu = \mathbf{0}$, which means the GNN intrinsically cannot distinguish them.
-Thus the distinguishing result can be obtained by conducting an $\alpha$-level Hotelling's T-square test of $H_{0} :\vmu = \mathbf{0}$ versus $H_{1} :\vmu \ne \mathbf{0}$~\citep{johnson_applied_2007}.
-Formally, we first calculate the $T^{2}$-statistic for the mean difference $\vmu$: